TheSmartCooking/API/.github/pull_request_template.md

-# Description de la Pull Request
+# Pull Request Description

-## Description brève des modifications
+## Brief Description of Changes

-Expliquez brièvement le but général des modifications apportées par cette pull request.

-## Détail des modifications

-Veuillez expliquer en détail les changements effectués par cette pull request.
-Présentez de manière concise ce que fait chaque modification.

-## Objectif des modifications/Problème résolu (le cas échéant)

-Décrivez précisément l'objectif de cette pull request.
-Expliquez pourquoi ces modifications sont nécessaires et comment elles améliorent ou résolvent des problèmes spécifiques.
-Utilisez des balises comme "Fixes #numéro-du-ticket" ou "Résout le problème de [description]" si applicable.

-## Captures d'écran (le cas échéant)

-Si pertinent, incluez des captures d'écran ou des gifs animés pour illustrer visuellement les modifications apportées.

-## Étapes de vérification

-Fournissez des étapes détaillées que le relecteur peut suivre pour vérifier vos modifications :
+Briefly explain the overall purpose of the changes made by this pull request.

+## Detailed Changes

+Please explain in detail the changes made by this pull request.
+Concisely present what each modification does.

+## Objective of Changes/Issue Resolved (if applicable)

+Precisely describe the objective of this pull request.
+Explain why these changes are necessary and how they enhance or resolve specific issues.
+Use tags like "Fixes #issue-number" or "Resolves the problem of [description]" if applicable.

+## Screenshots (if applicable)

+If relevant, include screenshots or animated gifs to visually illustrate the changes made.

+## Verification Steps

+Provide detailed steps that the reviewer can follow to verify your changes:

-1. Étape 1...
+1. Step 1...
-2. Étape 2...
+2. Step 2...
 3. etc.

-## Notes pour le relecteur
+## Notes for Reviewer

-Incluez ici des informations supplémentaires pertinentes ou des points spécifiques sur lesquels le relecteur devrait se concentrer lors de l'examen de cette demande de pull request.
+Include here any relevant additional information or specific points the reviewer should focus on when reviewing this pull request.